Aneurysms of the portal vein are extremely rare and represent only 3% of all aneurysms of the venous system 1.

 - main portal vein

 - intrahepatic portal vein branches at bifurcation sites

-And the rarest locations are splenic, mesenteric, and umbilical veins.
+The rarest locations are the splenic, mesenteric, and umbilical veins.

 Colour Doppler ultrasound is the most helpful diagnostic tool.
-Further work-up may not be necessary 4.
-Appearing on ultrasound as anechoic masses showing direct luminal continuity with the portal venous system and displayed spectral findings characteristic of the portal venous system on colour Doppler ultrasound 5-6.
+Further workup may not be necessary 4.
+An aneurysm appears on ultrasound as an anechoic mass showing direct luminal continuity with the portal venous system and displays spectral findings characteristic of the portal venous system on colour Doppler interrogation 5-6.

-Dynamic helical CT demonstrated simultaneous enhancement with the portal system 5-6.
+Dynamic helical CT demonstrates simultaneous enhancement with the portal system 5-6.

-On MR images aneurysms were hypointense owing to flow void on T1-weighted 5.
+In T1-weighted images, aneurysms are hypointense owing to the flow void phenomenon 5.

 Complications include 2-4:

 - 1. Brock PA, Jordan PH, Barth MH et-al. Portal vein aneurysm: a rare but important vascular condition.
 Surgery.
 1997;121 (1): 105-8.
 Pubmed citation

 - 2. Ozbek SS, Killi MR, Pourbagher MA et-al. Portal venous system aneurysms: report of five cases.
 J Ultrasound Med.
 1999;18 (6): 417-22.
 J Ultrasound Med (abstract) - Pubmed citation